Intro: The Concept of Sound Pressure (SPL)

 If you haven't read my first instructable "How Sound Works" yet, I suggest you read it first.
-You can find it here: http://www.instructables.com/id/How-Sound-Works/
+You can find it here: https://www.instructables.com/id/How-Sound-Works/

-Step 1: What is sound pressure?
+Step 1: What Is Sound Pressure?

 Sound Pressure Level is normally abbreviated SPL.
 SPL is calculated in decibels or db.
 Please note that db is a relative term.
 It can refer to almost anything, however, the most well known is SPL.
 Most of the time when someone is talking about db, they are probably referring to SPL.